Learning Generalizable Tool-use Skills through Trajectory Generation: Method

 \section{Method}

-In order to teach robots how to use novel tools, we propose the following approach: our method initially selects a tool from the available set, employing a scoring network (\sect{sec:tool_select}).
-Then, we generate a point cloud of a desired tool and a sequence of tool actions of how this generated tool would achieve the task (\sect{sec:gen_traj_gen}).
-Finally, we align the selected (real) tool to each of the point clouds in the generated trajectory (Section \ref{sec:real_traj_gen}).
-Finally, we move the selected tool to follow the planned trajectory to accomplish the task.
-Below, we describe this approach in detail, and experiments in \sect{sec:results} demonstrate the large benefits of this approach compared to other approaches.
+We propose the following approach to obtain an trajectory executable for robots with any given tools: \begin{itemize} \item We first generate a point cloud of a reconstructed tool $P^{gen}$ at a starting pose based on the given tool $P^{tool}$ (\sect{sec:gen_traj_gen}). \item Next we generate a sequence of tool actions of how this generated tool would achieve the task (\sect{sec:gen_traj_gen}) based on policy learned with Behavior Cloning. \item We then align the actual tool to each of the point clouds in the generated trajectory (\sect{sec:real_traj_gen}). \end{itemize} Below, we describe this approach in detail, and experiments in \sect{sec:results} demonstrate the remarkable improvements of this approach compared to other approaches.